Charnwood Genealogy is run by Simon Last - please allow me to introduce myself to you on this page.

 I have been interestered in Family History for a number of years and really enjoy helping other to discover more about their own family trees and roots.

-I studied for my Post Graduate Certificate in Genealogy last year and as part of this undertook a project involving the reasearch into families and the men involved in World War One, which involved trips to France and Belgium and the opportunity to meet some fascinating people along the way.
+I studied for my Post Graduate Certificate in Genealogy in 2010/11 and as part of this undertook a project involving the reasearch into families and the men involved in World War One on the Framlingham and Aldeburgh War Memorials in Suffolk, which involved trips to France and Belgium and the opportunity to meet some fascinating people along the way.

-I am a member of the Society of Genealogists, The Guild of One Name Studies and the Suffolk Family History Society as well as the Western Front Association.
+I am a member of the Society of Genealogists, The Guild of One Name Studies and the Suffolk and Essex Family History Societies, as well as being the Treseaurer for the Southend branch of the Western Front Association.

 Tel: 07740 600128